kamil-korczak/apps-previews/YouTubeManager/README.md

 **Application offers the following functionalities:**
 - **Sync Playlists with a Database**

-    Keep YouTube playlists synchronized with a local database to ensure data consistency.
+    Keep YouTube playlists synchronized with a database to ensure consistency and allow further data processing.

 - **Track Video and Channel Changes**